hieulhaiwork/python_for_beginner/README.md

 # Python Review

-In this repo, I will list some of popular operations and functions that we use them often in python.
+In this repo, I will list some operations and functions that I find them popular in my learning and working.

 [1.
 Basic operations](#1-basic-operations)
   - [a.
 Mathematics operations](#a-mathematics-operations)